tditchek/MyResume/README.md

 # MyResume
 My personal resume app.

-INCOMPLETE: Hasn't been touched in a while
+INCOMPLETE: Hasn't been touched in a while.
+Never finished Education and About Me screens.